hackergrrl/blog.eight45.net/about.md

 Hi, I'm *noffle*.

-In mid-2016, I decided that I had had enough of living my life suffering and asleep.
-Since then I've been on an inner journey, studying topics like buddhism, stoicism, taoism, modern psychology, and other sources.
-I seek fearlessness; to be in tune with my body and the earth, to share what I know, and to open myself to others and experiences enough for deep, meaningful connections.
+In mid-2016, I faced some very difficult life circumstances that pushed me to make the decision to stop living my life asleep, and to begin exploring the real world we live in.
+Since then I've been on an inner and outer journey, studying topics like buddhism, stoicism, taoism, modern psychology, and other sources.
+I seek fearlessness; to be in tune with my body and the earth; to share what I know; to open myself to others and experiences enough for deep, meaningful connections.

-I am presently aspiring toward..
+I aspire toward..
 - writing [open source programs](https://github.com/noffle) for people, not profit
 - becoming aware of my consumption and waste
 - growing more in tune with nature